Momentum Applicant FAQs

 Q: How did Momentum begin?

 A: The Oklahoma Visual Arts Coalition is a statewide non-profit organization that was created just to support artists.
 As one way to help and reward young artists, OVAC started Momentum in 2002 in Oklahoma City and in 2004 in Tulsa.
 A committee of volunteers helps to plan the event.
 The committee is made up of young artists and professionals who give their time to make the event happen.
-If you are interested in being involved in planning Momentum, you can email your interest to Audrey at email@example.com.
+If you are interested in being involved in planning Momentum, you can email your interest to email@example.com.
 Momentum does cost money to put together and funds come from financial sponsors, ticket sales, percentages of art sales and grant money raised by OVAC and its committee members.

 Q: Why does this exhibition have an age limit of 30 years old?